JSJ9/CS3/README.md

 # CS3

-This is a collection of the coursework and projects done in Hebron's Computer Science III class.
+This is a collection of the 18 week coursework and projects done in Hebron High School's Computer Science III class.

 Some of the topics include Stacks, Backtracking, Iterators, and more.